Appearance

 Authorization signatures

-If your app has an authorization keypair enabled for delegated actions, your server must sign any request payloads for executing actions with delegated wallets with your app's authorization private key.
+If your app has an authorization keypair enabled for delegated actions, your server must sign any request payloads for executing actions with wallets with your app's authorization private key.
 This signature must be included as a privy-authorization-signature

 header on RPC requests.